The Worst Costco Shopping Mistakes You Should Never Make

 When you first start shopping at Costco, that feeling of power exhilarates you into shopping at a frenetic pace.
 But as with many other skills, it takes some time and finesse to master the art of shopping at this big-box retailer.
 And if you're not careful, there are a few Costco shopping mistakes that you can make.

-You're probably questioning if it's even possible to make Costco shopping mistakes in a store that's so clear-cut and laid out.
-This line of thinking causes most shoppers to overspend, but if you know what to look out for, you can save money and time every trip.
-Whether you are new to shopping at this megastore or just want to hone your buying experience, avoid these mistakes that novice shoppers constantly make.
+You're probably asking if it's even possible to make mistakes shopping in a store that's as clear-cut and laid out as Costco (even if each store is slightly different).
+This line of thinking can cause overspending, but if you know what to look out for, you can save money and time on every trip.
+Whether you're new to shopping at this megastore or just want to sharpen your skills, never make these mistakes that constantly trip up members.